jackyzha0/quartz/docs/plugins/RemoveDrafts.md

   - plugin/filter
 ---

-This plugin is designed to filter out draft content from the publishing pipeline, so only finalized content is made available.
-It operates by checking the `draft` flag in the frontmatter of each file.
-See [[private pages]] for more information.
+This plugin filters out content from your vault, so that only finalized content is made available.
+This prevents [[private pages]] from being published.

 > [!note]
 > For information on how to add, remove or configure plugins, see the [[Configuration#Plugins|Configuration]] page.

 This plugin has no configuration options.

-## Technical Details
+## API

 - Category: Filter
 - Function name: `Plugin.RemoveDrafts()`.